 When disappointment and subsequent conflict occurs, apologies are often (i.e. pretty much always) in order.
 A solid apology typically engenders feelings of warmth and connection, because during the apology process, you reaffirm all the qualities you appreciate about your partner and are essentially apologizing for losing perspective of someone else's wonderfulness.

-If the apology is really on point, you might also get a declaration from each person to be more aware of how their choices impact the other, which you weren’t necessarily expecting.
-Sort of like being at a new restaurant on a semi-sketchy lower east side street, and then getting an amuse-bouche like, ‘oooh, ok..now this suddenly feels legit.‘
+If the apology is really on point, you might also get a declaration from each person to be more aware of how their choices impact the other, which you weren't necessarily expecting.
+Sort of like being at a new restaurant on a semi-sketchy street on the lower east side, and then getting an amuse-bouche like, 'oooh, ok..now this suddenly feels legit.'

 Of course, a great apology can also result in another certain aspect of reconciliation that no one in the history of time has ever complained about.